Re-Potting Marginal Pond Plants

 This is a very important paragraph and my method of planting (pictures below) might not seem obvious and or even slightly strange to some people.
 When deep water plants need re-potting, you simply cut a few good growing tip segments and discard the rest of the old plant.
 The growing tip segments should be cut to 2 or 3 inches in length, the next bit is most important.
 Don’t replant the rhizomes/tubers back into the middle of the Aquatic Basket.
 Instead, plant them with the cut /sliced end of the new growing segment up tight against the edge of a round Aquatic Basket, or the corner of a square Aquatic Basket.
 This will appear as if you are planting into as little as one tenth of the space of the top area of the Aquatic Basket, but it makes sense as this will ensure that the newly potted plant will have plenty of space in which to grow.

 It amazes me how often I see quite the opposite in some of the garden cent-res I have visited.
-I have seen rhizome/tuber root stock of marginal plants being advertised as ‘Pond Ready’ and planted the wrong way round, pot bound and crammed into 9 cm and 1 litre Aquatic Baskets that are just far too small for them.
+I have seen rhizome/tuber root stock of marginal plants being advertised as ‘Pond Ready’ and planted the wrong way round, pot bound and crammed into 9 cm and 1 liter Aquatic Baskets that are just far too small for them.
 These plants will need re-potting straight away if they are to stand any chance of survival.
-Deep water marginal plants that grow from rhizomes and tubers should never be sold or re-potted into anything smaller than a round 23 cm Aquatic Planting Basket (3.5 litres).
+Deep water marginal plants that grow from rhizomes and tubers should never be sold or re-potted into anything smaller than a round 23 cm Aquatic Planting Basket (3.5 liters).